.png)

 TL;DR: Noble finds the publisher sources that AI tools cite, secures confirmed offers to include your client's brand, and handles all negotiation and placement once an offer is accepted.
 You set your own margin on top of Noble's price, share results via the Noble dashboard, and deliver a service your clients can see working.
-Noble does the work.
-You own the relationship.
+Noble does the work, while you own the relationship.

 Noble automates the process of getting your clients mentioned in the sources that AI tools like ChatGPT, Perplexity, and Google pull from when generating answers.
 That means finding the right publishers, reaching out, negotiating, and handling payment and placement — all on your behalf.

 As an agency, you're the relationship owner with your client.
-Noble is the engine running behind it.
+We're simply a part of the engine running behind it.

 What Noble handles:

-So that you're not left chasing a publisher or managing back-and-forth.
+Essentially, Noble owns everything that happens between a confirmed offer and the live article, so you're not left chasing a publisher or managing back-and-forth.

-Noble's pricing is straightforward: you pay a platform fee per Mention Offer, and you set your own price for the client.
+Noble's pricing is straightforward: you pay Noble's platform fee, and you set your own price for the client.

-Say you're on an annual plan at $200 per Mention Offer.
-Noble delivers offers to your dashboard each month, and when one comes through, you might charge your client $300 for that same offer.
-The $100 difference is yours.
+Here's a concrete example.
+Say a Plus-tier mention comes through, with a $200 platform fee to you.
+You might charge your client $300 for that placement, and the $100 difference is yours.
 It covers the work you're doing: managing the relationship, reviewing offers on your client's behalf, providing strategic context, and handling reporting.
-Noble doesn't dictate your margin.
-That's between you and your client.
+Noble doesn't dictate your margin because that's between you and your client.

-Publisher fees are separate from Noble's platform fee, and they are the only additional variable cost.
-When a client accepts a placement, some publishers charge a fee (typically $200-300) to include the brand in their content.
-Meaning if your client accepts the offer, Noble will bill you for the publisher fee and then you can pass that cost on to your clients.
-If they decline, they don't pay.
+Publisher fees are separate from Noble's platform fee, and they're the only other variable cost.
+Some publishers charge a fee (typically $100-300) to include the brand in their content.
+Noble bills you for that fee once the mention goes live, and you pass the cost on to your client.

 For a full breakdown of how Noble's pricing works, see our pricing explainer.
 And if your client wants to understand what to expect month by month after signing, this post covers the full timeline.